Last Updated on December 23, 2021 by Editorial Staff

 - First, you need to download and install the Google Music Manager on your PC.
 An alternative is to install the Google Play Music extension on the Chrome browser.

 - Launch the Google Music Manager program on your PC or browser, and sign in.
 There is an option to select the location from where you want to source your music – choose iTunes.

 - The Google Music Manager automatically uploads the files from iTunes.

 - Download and install the Google Play Music app on your Android phone if it isn’t already.
 Once it synchronizes with the desktop version, your media files show up on your phone as well!

 Wait, What About My Old iPhone?

-If you have transferred all the data you needed and finished your iPhone to Android migration, that’s all up to you!
-If you want to keep it as a backup, store it someplace safe.
+If you want to keep the old iPhone as a backup, store it someplace safe.
 On the other hand, if you prefer to sell it or give it to someone else after switching to Android, you need to erase all your data from the iPhone.
-This prevents data theft and privacy, as well as allowing a fresh start for the next owner.
+This prevents data theft and privacy, as well as allows a fresh start for the next owner.